HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 - `Infinity`
 - `NaN` - NotANumber, result of an incorrect or undefined math operation.

+### BigInt

+Represents numbers too big for JS to process.

+### String

+Strings in JS must be surrounded by quotes, we can use 3 different types:

+- "Hello"
+- 'Hello'
+- \`Hello`

+The first two act the same, but Backticks are special.
+They allow us to embed variables and expressions into a string by wrapping them in `${...}`.

 ## Type Conversion

 ## Basic Operations